gzweigle/open-hybrid-piano/README.md

 #### [hardware/](hardware/)

 All printed circuit boards and related parts and design.
-A separate open-source license for the hardware is in this directory and applies only to the contents of this *hardware/* directory.
+A separate open-source license for the hardware is in this directory and applies to all hardware.

 #### [mechanical/](mechanical/)

 Anything to physically build a piano.
-A separate open-source license for mechanical is in this directory and applies only to the contents of this *mechanical/* directory.
+A separate open-source license for mechanical is in this directory and applies to anything mechanical.

 #### [software/](software/)